 Me: ‘I don’t want to hear this.’

-Bella: ‘The policeman was flirting with me.’
-Bella started laughing.
+Laura: ‘The policeman was flirting with me.’
+Laura started laughing.
 We did not.

-Married Daughter: ‘Bella!
-Mum doesn’t want to listen, shut up.’
+Married Daughter: ‘Laura!
+Mum doesn’t want to hear this.
+Shut up.’